 A lack of funding does not have to stand in a student’s way of attending the school that best suits their needs.
 By visiting Scholarships.com, students can will find much information about awards that can help them pay for their prospective college education.

 The Athletics Scholarship is available to student-athletes in CCU's College of Undergraduate Studies who are recommended for scholarship consideration by the CCU Athletics Department.
 Recipients must maintain satisfactory academic progress, unless otherwise noted by the Athletics Department.
-Scholarship amounts vary.
 Prospective student athletes should contact their specific coach for further information.
 Must be a [...]
 More

 Dora Maclellan Brown established a fund that would be expressly geared to Christian evangelism and the training of foot soldiers for God's front lines.
 Applicants must be from the greater Chattanooga area; be theologically and biblically conservative and have a testimony of faith and evidence of call to ministry.
 Students must be seeking a master's degree at a theological seminary or graduate [...]
 More